metablockshq/metablocks.world/content/guideChapters/transfer-token.md

 ---
 ## Outline

 It is a necessary operation to transfer tokens between accounts.
-Use `transfer` instruction of `token` program.
+Use `transfer` instruction of `token` program to perform transfer operation.

 The final outcome of this chapter could be found [here](https://github.com/metablockshq/spl-token-chapters/tree/main/Chapter%206%20-%20Transfer%20Tokens)